 Some ideas on how to use Chevron stitch

-With Chevron stitch you can change the spacing of the feet and , the height/width of the stitch to create some interesting effects.
+With Chevron stitch, you can change the spacing of the feet as well as the height/width of the stitch to create some interesting effects.
 Chevron stitch becomes very interesting when you add other stitches to the hills and valleys such as this band of hand embroidery where I tucked three detached chain stitches into the peaks of the stitch.

-Two rows give you enough room down the center line to add quite large items such as novelty beads.
+Two rows give you enough room down the centre line to add quite large items such as novelty beads.

 You can also build up row upon row of chevron stitch working each row back to back to create an interesting pattern.

-A variation on this is created by working rows back to back and then tieing the foot bars of each row with a single straight stitch.
-In this sample I also worked single straight stitches in the space of the chevron pattern which I then tied with a cross stitch
+You can vary the pattern by working rows back-to-back and then tying the foot bars of each row with a single straight stitch.
+In this sample, I also worked single straight stitches in the space of the chevron pattern which I then tied with a cross stitch

 Chevron stitch can also be stacked to create an interesting filling too!